LandonSchropp/dotfiles/readme.md

 # Dotfiles

 This is a guide to setting up my personal development environment.
 It's meant to get me up and running as fast as possible on a clean install of macOS.
-After running through all of the installation scripts and instructions, you'll have an environment configured with the following tools.
+After running through the installation scripts and instructions, you'll have an environment configured with the following tools.

 * **[Homebrew](http://mxcl.github.com/homebrew/)**: A badass little package manager for macOS.
 * **[Git](https://git-scm.com/)**: Everyone's favorite distributed version control system.